Theatre Royal

 Theatre potential

-Theatre Royal Margate has always been well supported by its local community.
+The Theatre Royal Margate has always been well supported by the local community.

 Thanet District Council is very supportive of the theatre, which has been in its ownership since 2007.
-In 2014, it undertook a viability appraisal that looked at ways of making the theatre financially sustainable in the long term.
-The proposals also included using the former Theatre Hotel at adjacent 19 Hawley Square, a Grade II listed building with potential for bar and restaurant facilities, as a means of helping cross-subsidise the theatre operation.
-Thanet Council had identified a preferred partner to develop proposals but was unable to secure funding.
+In 2014, it undertook a viability appraisal that looked at ways of making the theatre financially sustainable in the long term, including proposals to make use of the adjacent former London Hotel to help cross-subsidise the theatre operation.
+Thanet District Council had identified a preferred partner to develop proposals but was unable to secure funding.

 Current situation

-The area around the theatre has changed in the last few years, with the historic Gazette and Thanet Press printing works buildings both being converted into cultural uses.
+The area around the theatre has changed in recent years, with the historic Thanet Gazette and Thanet Press print works buildings both being converted into cultural spaces.
 It has been acknowledged, that while visual arts provision in Margate is booming, the opportunities for participation and attendance in the performing arts is limited.
 It is hoped that the Theatre Royal Margate can capitalise on the regeneration of the surrounding area and become an important part of Margate’s cultural offer.

-Theatres Trust will continue to support the council and its advisors in its search for a partner operator to help develop the new proposals for the Theatre Royal and which will deliver a viable and sustainable future operation for this important historic theatre.
+Theatres Trust will continue to support the council and its advisors to help develop the new proposals for the Theatre Royal and which aim to deliver a viable and sustainable future operation for this important historic theatre.

 Main photo of Theatre Royal Margate by Theatres Trust.
 Interior photo by Ian Grundy.